 The purchase of launch permits and boat registrations supports the PFBC’s effort to build and maintain access points, provide law enforcement, provide boating safety education, and to produce information resources on paddling opportunities.
 Purchasing a permit or registering your boat benefits all boaters, including paddlers.

 Registering your canoe, kayak, or stand-up paddleboard provides additional benefits.
-Registering results in a permanent record of you boat, making it easier to recover should it be lost or stolen.
+Registering results in a permanent record of your boat, making it easier to recover should it be lost or stolen.

 There are two ways to register a new boat.
 One is to complete an